Special Handling PERM vs. Regular PERM: A Brief Comparison

 The Special Handling PERM is more simplified in posting requirements, has significant time frame advantages, and ensures that the most qualified applicant receives the position.
 However, it is still a time-sensitive filing process which requires substantial documentation of the recruiting procedures.
 The most important things to keep in mind with Special Handling filing are the national professional journal posting requirement and the 18 month labor certification filing deadline after the date of selection.
 If either of these requirements is not met the employer will not be able to file a successful Special Handling petition.
 Reopening a national selection procedure or applying through the regular PERM will be tedious and time consuming for the employer, if practical at all.
 For aliens with potential teaching positions it is recommended that they familiarize themselves with the Special Handling requirements and consult with an experienced attorney if needed.
 Human resources personnel from institutions of higher education should also check the Special Handling requirements if they expect to see qualified alien applicants.

-Andrew Durham is a law clerk at Zhang & Attorneys, L.P.
+Andrew Durham is a law clerk at Zhang & Associates, P.C.

 Silicon Valley New York Los Angeles Chicago Houston Austin